 What is SEO?

-There are a lot of competing definitions on the web for SEO, but in essence, it is the practice of optimizing a website so users can find it when searching for relevant keywords using a search engine.
+There are a lot of competing definitions on the web for search engine optimization, but in essence, SEO is the practice of optimizing a website so users can find it organically when searching for relevant keywords using a search engine.